scooter99boston/bbu-gf/docs/gf_info/membership.md

         1. Appointment of representatives to any Committee within the Directed Fund.
         2. Approval, pending signed ```Network Agreements```, to act as a Transaction Endorser.
         3. Write Transactions as a Transaction Endorser as defined in ```Exhibit C``` of the Participation Agreement.
-        4. Members with continuous participation, can reserve a position to be invited as a Founding Steward via a FIFO waiting list.
+        4. Members with continuous participation, can reserve a position to be invited as a Governing Steward via a FIFO waiting list.

 3. Subscriber
     * **Description**: Members that are willing to be responsible for the endorsement of transactions to the ledger.